canonical/maas-ui/docs/HACKING.md

 maas-ui built with TypeScript in strict mode.
 Any new modules in should be written in [TypeScript](https://www.typescriptlang.org/).

+## Code style

+Prioritize clear, self-explanatory code, and only use JSDoc to provide context or additional information that cannot be inferred from the code itself.

 ### Dealing with problems

 There are cases where determining a type for a particular object can be difficult.
 We provide an "escape hatch" type called `TSFixMe` (aliased to `any`) which you can use, but please make a best effort to avoid this and determine the correct types where possible.